tayyabmh/treasury/README.md

 Any bug fixes work should be worked on a branch that is named `hotfix/QUICK_BUG_DETAIL`

 !!
 Do not merge directly to main, create a merge request in `development` and it will be tested before any production merges.

+Start your work from the `development` branch as well.